In order to qualify

 - have a

 cumulative GPA of 2.75 or better on a 4.00 scale and a 2.75 GPA in nursing.

 - have completed nursing courses with a “C” or

-better in science courses, nursing theory and a “C” or
+better in all coursework including science courses, nursing theory and a “C” or

 “P” or better in nursing labs or clinical.

 - have completed standardized testing requirements

-within accepted scoring level of the UC BSN program and submit copies of
+within the accepted scoring level of the UC BSN program and submit copies of

-results from standardized testing such as ATI, HESI, Kaplan, etc.
+the results from standardized testing such as ATI, HESI, Kaplan, etc.

 - submit official transcripts.